gabrielcuvillier/ue5-parametric-cornell-box/README.md

 By default the attenuation radius of the underlaying Rect Light is computed automatically according to the dimensions of the box and the 3D scale of the actor, so that the box is always at least __within__ the radius (we take the largest box dimension as reference).
 It is nevertheless possible to tweak the radius to greater values by applying a scale to the final computed radius through this attribute.
 - __Light Mobility__: allows to change mobility of the lighting system.
 By default it is set to Movable, so that light does not produce any static lighting.
 Change it to Static (or Stationary) for Static Lighting scenarios.

-Note that for Static Lighting, the geometry of the box (both walls and box content) have their UVs correctly setup as well as a lightmap resolution of 256, which should be enough for human-scale scenes.
-For larger scenes, the lightmap resolution might need to be tweaked (you have to modify it directly in the individual meshes used by the blueprint).
+Note that for Static Lighting, the geometry of the box (both walls and box content) have their UVs correctly setup as well as a lightmap resolution of 512 for the walls and 256 for the content, which should be enough for human-scale scenes.
+For larger scenes, the lightmap resolution might need to be tweaked (you may modify the "Overriden Lightmap Res" attribute directly on the individual Wall components of the Cornell Box).

 ### Cornell Box - Material